 In your home, the bird’s nest fern is the perfect houseplant pick for a bathroom with a window that receives that natural light.
 Did you know ferns are their own ancient lineage of plants?
 Unlike other common houseplants, ferns grow neither seeds nor flowers.
 Instead, the bird’s nest fern sporulates to reproduce, and plants that sporulate tend to love moisture.
 The running water from your bathroom sink and shower will help to increase humidity levels, which will help to help soil moist, but not wet.

-THE FAMILY ROOM — Rattlesnake Calathea (Calathea lancifolia)
+THE FAMILY ROOM House Plant — Rattlesnake Calathea (Calathea lancifolia)

 A whimsical patterned plant that moves.